Mr-C4T/LeCyborg/README.md

 python PATH_TO_lerobot/lerobot/scripts/visualize_dataset_html.py --repo-id=USER/record-test
 ```

-You can view with that script your dataset in a web brower:
+With that script you can view your dataset in your web brower:

 ![Dataset View](image/dataset_view.png)
-You can see our additional data labeled as **observation.sensor**
+You can see our additional emg data labeled as **observation.sensor**

 ## Train
-Same as for view, you can use the official lerobot training script to train your policy:
+Same as for view, you can use the official lerobot training script to train your policy (we used ACT):
 ```bash
 python lerobot/scripts/train.py   --dataset.repo_id=MrC4T/LeCyborg_act   --policy.type=act   --output_dir=outputs/train/LeCyborg_act --job_name=LeCyborg_act   --policy.device=cuda   --wandb.enable=false
 ```